 Is a med spa profitable?

-Do I need a license for a med spa?
+What does a medical director cost for a med spa?

 How long does it take to start a med spa?